 We have looked in more detail at these hazardous substance consents and the chemicals concerned at the following page on this website.
 An additional consent HS/034 was missed off the list and we have looked at this HERE.
-The consents can also be found on Sandwell council’s planning portal website under the Trinity Street Address, yet in the last couple of years it appears that someone in this authority has chosen to remove all of the associated documents and details that were once there.
+The consents used to be found on Sandwell council’s planning portal website under the Trinity Street Address, yet in the last couple of years it appears that someone in this authority has chosen to remove all of the associated documents and details that were once there.
 One wonders WHY, and how exactly does this make the council look transparent when it only suits the business polluter applicant to hide this information from public scrutiny?

-The trouble with these Hazardous waste consents is that councillors wave them through, or they are made through “delegated decision” by officers because they don’t have the necessary scientific guidance to be able to scrutinise them.
+The trouble with these Hazardous waste consents in general is that councillors wave them through, or they are made through “delegated decision” by officers because they don’t have the necessary scientific guidance to be able to scrutinise them.
 The HSE, Environment Agency and fire services rarely object, as the question is “would additional quantities of such substances pose a greater significant risk to the public if allowed?”
-This is a completely blinkered way of looking at a situation that could be putting peoples lives at risk unessasarily, based entirely on allowing a chemical business to expand its activities.
+This is a completely blinkered way of looking at a situation that could be putting peoples lives at risk unnecessarily, based entirely on allowing a chemical business to expand its activities.
 When the type of materials such as the ones consented here are present on your doorstep, what difference would a few extra tonnes make if it all went up in smoke?

 The quantities are TOO GREAT TO BE “SAFE”.